microsoft/openjdk-proposals/remove_win32_bit/jep.md

 Motivation
 ----------

-Building on the rationale of JEP 449, which deprecated the Windows 32-bit installer, this proposal recognizes the continued decline in the use and necessity of 32-bit Java applications on Windows.
+Building on the rationale of JEP 449, which deprecated the Windows 32-bit support, this proposal recognizes the continued decline in the use and necessity of 32-bit Java applications on Windows.
 The computing industry has largely transitioned to 64-bit architectures, making the maintenance of a 32-bit JVM for Windows increasingly impractical and resource-intensive.
 By removing this support, OpenJDK can allocate more resources towards innovations and improvements that benefit the broader community.